Prodaturu/Obsidian/Virtual Functions in C++.md

 # Virtual Functions in C++

 - A **Virtual Function** is a member function in the base class that can be **overridden** in derived class
+- key part of **Polymorphism** in C++
 - Functions that enable **Runtime Polymorphism**
 	- Done by allowing the correct function to be called based on the actual object type at runtime

+## Why Use Virtual Functions?

+- Without `virtual`,
+	- C++ decides which function to call based on the pointer type, not the actual object type.
+	- the base function runs, even if the object is from a child class.

+- With `virtual`,
+	- it checks the actual object the pointer is pointing to.
+	- the child's version runs, like you expect.

 ## Core Mechanism